magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-38929-invoice-with-fpt-shows-wrong-grand-total.md

 <ins>Steps to reproduce</ins>:

-1. Create a customer and make sure that the customer has a store credit with enough money to cover the order.
+1. Create a customer and make sure that the customer has store credit enough to cover the order.
 1. Enable FPT and add FPT to a product.
 1. From the front end, log in as the customer just created.
 1. Add the product with FPT to the cart.